kolosys/synapse/docs/getting-started/installation.md

 # Installation

-This guide will help you install and set up synapse in your Go project.
+This guide will help you install and set up Synapse in your Go project.

 ## Prerequisites

-Before installing synapse, ensure you have:
+Before installing Synapse, ensure you have:

-- **Go ** or later installed
+- **Go 1.24+** installed
 - A Go module initialized in your project (run `go mod init` if needed)
-- Access to the GitHub repository (for private repositories)

-## Installation Steps
+## Installation

-### Step 1: Install the Package

-Use `go get` to install synapse:
+Use `go get` to install Synapse:

 ```bash
 go get github.com/kolosys/synapse